-In Papeete are homeported two of the world's most famous cargo cruise ships - the old Aranui 3 and the new Aranui 5.
-Both are cargo and passenger vessels offering round-trip Papeete cruise itineraries (2-week / 14-days long) visiting ports in the Marquesas and Society Islands.
+As homeport for Paul Gaugin Cruises, Papeete serves turnarounds (roundtrip itineraries) by MS Paul Gaugin to French Polynesian destinations in Marquesas, Tuamotus and Society Islands.
+In Papeete are also homeported two of world's most famous "cargo cruise ships" - Aranui 3 (2002) and Aranui 5 (2015).
+Both are Ro-Pax vessels offering Papeete cruise itineraries (2-week long roundtrips) visiting ports in Marquesas and Society Islands.

 Papeete cruise terminal

-Cruise ships to Tahiti Island dock (anchor) at Papeete - port town on the northwestern coast.
-Papeete cruise ship terminal is located in Papeete Harbor at Port de Plaisance.
-The facility is constructed to accommodate up to four large-sized cruise vessels during the June -August high cruising season.
+Cruise ships to Tahiti Island dock at Papeete - port town on island's northwestern coast.
+Papeete cruise terminal is located in Papeete Harbor at Port de Plaisance.
+The facility has berthing capacity four cruise vessels simultaneously.
+Under construction is a new cruise terminal facility, that will increase port's capacity as both number of ships and GT tonnage (vessel size).
+When completed, at the new terminal will be able to dock larger liners with passenger capacity up to 2400.

-- Taxis usually are not available between 8 PM and 6 AM.
-In this period you will have to pay rate up by 30%.
-The other way to reach Papeete Cruise port is by the “le truck“, local large bus service used by most of the locals.
-The fee is $2 for route in Papeete.
+Taxis usually are not available between 8 PM and 6 AM.
+In this period tourists usually pay up by 30% higher than usual taxi rates.
+“Le truck“ is a regularly scheduled large bus service, also used by most of the locals.
+Port's parking area is in front the cruise terminal.

 Papeete tours, shore excursions, hotels